 For parents, the benefits of the seven period days include a greater variety of courses for their children and greater availability of teachers for conferences during the school day.
-On the disadvantage seven periods interfere may with children's after school work schedule.
-Parents additionally will be affected to the extent that children can handle the increased requirements class loads Both extended six period and period days are expected to affect parents since they must face the previously mentioned problems that atfect students, such as a longer, more tiring day and different school day and busing schedules than younger siblings.
+On the disadvantage seven periods interfere side. may with their children's after school work schedule.
+Parents additionally will be affected to the extent that their children can handle the increased requirements and class loads Both extended six period and seven period days are expected to affect parents since they must face the previously mentioned problems that affect students, such as a longer, more tiring day and different school day and busing schedules than younger siblings.